 Treatment depends on which germs are causing the pneumonia.
 Your doctor will discuss the best treatment plan with you.
 Treatment options include: IV antibioticsOxygen therapy to increase the level of oxygen in your bodyChest physical therapy to loosen and remove thick mucus from the lungs

-To reduce your chance of VAP, the hospital staff will: Elevate the head of your bed 30°-45°Wash their hands before and after touching you or the ventilatorClean the inside of your mouth on a regular basisKeep you on the ventilator only if it is necessaryAvoid overly sedating youRegularly suction your airway
+To reduce your chance of VAP, the healthcare team will: Elevate the head of your bed 30°-45°Wash their hands before and after touching you or the ventilatorClean the inside of your mouth on a regular basisKeep you on the ventilator only if it is necessaryAvoid overly sedating youRegularly suction your airway

 American Thoracic Society.
 Guidelines for the management of adults with hospital-acquired, ventilator-associated, and healthcare-associated pneumonia.

 Ventilator-associated pneumonia.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/HAI/vap/vap.html.
 Updated May 17, 2012.
 Accessed February 17, 2014.

 Koenig SM, Truwit JD.
 Ventilator-associated pneumonia: Diagnosis, treatment, and prevention.